Delta Marie Hinkle - NewsBreak

 Delta was a devout Christian, loving wife, mother, and proud grandmother, loving sister, aunt and friend to many.

-Delta is survived by her daughters, Deloris Hedrick (Freddie) of Clintonville, and Dianna Hinkle of Archer Lodge, NC; her sons, William E. Hinkle of Cornstalk, and Mark A. Hinkle (Lynn) of Lewisburg; brother, James Shortridge (JoAnn) of Frankford; sisters, Loretta Anders (Bob) of Clarksville, MD, and Dorothy Owens of Westminster, MD; grandchildren, Fred Hedrick, Alicia Hinkle, Justin Gatlin, Brandon Hedrick, Scott Legg, Jessie Hairfield, Kristen Legg-Bunn, Anthony Hinkle, Garrett Hinkle, and Alex Hinkle; great-grandchildren, Kayla Shaw, Kendra Beavers, Joseph Roy, Lillie Shinaberry, Landen Shinaberry, Shaelyn Allen, Riley Hedrick, Billy Hedrick, Harlea Hairfield, and Jase O’Quinn; and great-great grandchildren, Mason Beavers, Myla Beavers, and Will Roy.
+Delta is survived by her daughter, Deloris Hedrick (Freddie) of Clintonville, WV and Dianna Hinkle of Archer Lodge, NC; her sons, William E. Hinkle of Cornstalk, WV and Mark A. Hinkle (Lynn) of Lewisburg, WV; a brother, James Shortridge (JoAnn) of Frankford, WV; sisters, Loretta Anders (Bob) of Clarksville, MD, Dorothy Owens of Westminster, MD: grandchildren, Fred Hedrick, Alicia Hinkle, Justin Gatlin, Brandon Hedrick, Scott Legg, Jessie Hairfield, Kristen Legg-Bunn, Anthony Hinkle, Garrett Hinkle, and Alex Hinkle; great-grandchildren, Kayla Shaw, Kendra Beavers, Joseph Roy, Lillie Shinaberry, Landen Shinaberry, Shaelyn Allen, Riley Hedrick, Billy Hedrick, Harlea Hairfield, and Jase O’Quinn; great-great grandchildren, Mason Beavers, Myla Beavers, and Will Roy.

-Delta was preceded in death by her husband, William Ray Hinkle; her parents, Henry Shortridge and Myrtle Sizemore Shortridge; brother, Ghaile Shortridge, and a sister, Ethel Lawrence.
+Delta was preceded in death by her husband, William Ray Hinkle, parents, Henry Shortridge and Myrtle Sizemore Shortridge; brother, Ghaile Shortridge, and a sister, Ethel Lawrence.

-Funeral services will be at 2 p.m.
-Saturday, Dec.
-11, at Wallace & Wallace Funeral Home in Lewisburg, with Pastor David Hersman officiating.
+Funeral services will be 2:00 PM Saturday, December 11, 2021 at Wallace & Wallace Funeral Home in Lewisburg, with Pastor David Hersman officiating.
 Burial will follow in Wallace Memorial Cemetery at Clintonville.

 Family and friends will be received one hour prior to the services at the funeral home on Saturday.